ilpropheta/ilpropheta.github.io/README.md

 Modena, January 2018.

 I co-organized the first Modena Tech Summit, the first free conference in Modena about IT and Tech where professionals, companies and local communities meet and share knowledge.
-The event took place at "Centro Culturale Giacomo Alberione", an historical location in the lovely center of Modena.
+The event took place at "Centro Culturale Giacomo Alberione", an historical location in the lovely center of Modena.<br/>
 **75 attendees** (100 registered people - ~25% drop).

 **Highlights:**